LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/README.md

 Binance Exchange in a easy, fast, flexible, robust and fully-featured way.

-As [`UNICORN Binance Trailing Stop Loss Bot`](https://www.lucit.tech/unicorn-binance-trailing-stop-loss-bot.html) we also offer a stand-alone version that does not require an installed Python environment.
+As [`UNICORN Binance Trailing Stop Loss Bot`](https://www.lucit.tech/unicorn-binance-trailing-stop-loss-bot.html) we also offer a standalone version that does not require an installed Python environment.

 Part of ['UNICORN Binance Suite'](https://www.lucit.tech/unicorn-binance-suite.html).